azferwarsi/delta-demo/README.md

-This is demo for Git & Github class
+This is demo for Git & Github class.